History Of New York’s Fraunces Tavern

 A National Landmark

 In 1965, the Fraunces Tavern was declared a New York City Landmark.
-Twelve years later the entire block was appropriated as an Historic District on the National Register of Historic Places.
+Twelve years later, the entire block was designated as an Historic District on the National Register of Historic Places.
 In 2008, it was added to the National Register of Historic Places.
 In 2020, Fraunces Tavern continues to function as it did in the late 1700s as a tavern and a restaurant.
-Its pretty amazing that in the current political world of unrest, one can still enter Fraunces Tavern and argue politics over an ale just like they did over two hundred years ago.
+It’s pretty amazing that in the current political world of unrest, one can still enter Fraunces Tavern and argue politics over an ale just like they did over two hundred years ago.

 Photo: Brian Kachejian ©2020